vincentclaes/datajob/README.md

 cd examples/data_pipeline_with_packaged_project
 datajob deploy --config datajob_stack.py --stage $STAGE --package setuppy
 ```
-Datajob will create s3 buckets based on the `datajob_stack.id` and the `stage` variable.
+Datajob will create s3 buckets based on the `stage` variable.
 The stage variable will typically be something like "dev", "stg", "prd", ...
 but since S3 buckets need to be globally unique, for this example we will use our `$AWS_ACCOUNT` for the `--stage` parameter.